Author: Frank W. Jackson, M.D.

 Diagnosis of the disease is made by a blood test.
 It is called the hepatitis B surface antigen test (HBsAg).
 No specific treatment is available or usually necessary for acute hepatitis infection.
 The physician may recommend supportive measures to help the patient maintain strength and avoid taxing the liver while the body’s natural defenses are fighting the virus.
 Acute hepatitis B patients recover completely within six months and develop antibodies that give them a life-long immunity.

 HBV carriers recover from the infection completely and feel healthy.
 They have no ongoing hepatitis or liver damage.
 However, their blood tests show they still have the virus and have not developed hepatitis B antibodies.
 Therefore, they can pass on the virus.
 This is called an HBV carrier.
 Because carriers do not develop symptoms or feel sick, thousands of people who become carriers of HBV never know it.
-There may be as many as one million Americans carrying HBV.
+There may be as many as 2.2 million Americans carrying HBV.
+Approximately half of these are foreign born.
 There is no treatment presently available for this situation.
 Carriers have a responsibility to practice safe lifestyle habits that will prevent their passing the virus on to others.
 This especially includes protected sex.

 Chronic Hepatitis B

 Patients with chronic hepatitis B should avoid alcohol because it can cause additional liver damage.
 Some medicines and drug combinations may cause liver injury, so patients should review all medications they are taking with their physicians.
 Patients should never take over-the-counter drugs without the physician’s approval.
-Chronic hepatitis B can now be treated with interferon (trade name: Intron A).
-Some patients, however, are not good candidates for interferon therapy.
+There are a number of effective therapies to suppress or even clear the virus.
 A liver disease specialist is often required to determine if the patient should be placed on this therapy.
-Interferon has been shown to reduce inflammation and liver damage in about 30% of treated patients.
-A few go on to apparent complete recovery.
 In some, however, the disease returns when therapy is stopped, and treatment may have to be restarted.
-There are bothersome side effects with the drug, and treatment must be evaluated with the physician on an individual basis.

-Liver transplantation is a newer and very successful form of therapy for people with a badly damaged liver.
+Liver transplantation is a very successful form of therapy for people with a badly damaged liver.
 In those patients with chronic hepatitis B, the new liver usually becomes infected with the virus, but most transplant medical centers are dealing with this effectively.
-There are new drugs for chronic hepatitis B now under investigation.
-However, at the present time the best defense against HBV is prevention.
+There are drugs for chronic hepatitis B given to transplant patients.
+However, at the present time the best defense against HBV is prevention through vaccination and avoiding high risk behaviors.

 Prevention and Vaccination

-There is a safe and effective vaccine to protect or immunize a person against hepatitis B. The vaccine usually offers protection for about 10 years or more.
-However, it is of no use to those already infected with HBV.
+There is a safe and effective vaccine to protect or immunize a person against hepatitis B. The vaccine usually offers long-term protection although occasionally a booster is necessary.
+However, vaccination is of no use to those already infected with HBV.
 Persons who have not been vaccinated and who know they have been exposed to HBV should receive an injection of hepatitis B immune globulin within two weeks of exposure to the virus.
 This is called a passive immunization.
 It gives immediate short-term protection for 3-6 months.
 The Hepatitis B vaccine is active immunization.
 Active immunization provides long-term (sometimes lifelong) protection.
 Therefore, people who are at risk of coming in contact with the virus, and especially newborn infants and sexually active teenagers, should be immunized.
 In the U.S., pediatricians now recommend that all children be actively vaccinated.

 There are other precautions people should take to protect themselves against hepatitis B. Since the virus is most often spread through sexual contact, it is most important to avoid unprotected sex with those who have or are likely to have the infection.
 Precautions must be taken to avoid coming in contact with blood or body fluids from an infected individual.
 For those living in households with infected patients, surfaces which may hold the virus should be cleaned with one part household bleach to 10 parts water.
 Items such as razors, toothbrushes, IV needles or pierced earrings should never be shared.
 People should also avoid such practices as tattooing and ear piercing in places where sterile conditions are questionable.
 Women who are pregnant should be tested for HBV and follow their physicians’ advice to protect their unborn children.